pojojojo21/final-project/README.md

 Extra time features:
-skeleton/joint based movement of cat more proccedural textures including different species
+skeleton/joint based movement of cat more proccedural textures including different breeds

 #### Techniques:
 - What are the main technical/algorithmic tools you’ll be using?
 Give an overview, citing specific papers/articles.

-SDFs and raycasting, proccedural texture using normals and noise like what happens in spore.
+SDFs and raycasting, proccedural texture using normals and noise like what happens in spore, polishing UI interface

 #### Design:
 - How will your program fit together?
 Make a simple free-body diagram illustrating the pieces.